How to Calculate the Power Consumption of an AC?

 The brand has an impact on energy consumption as well.
 The Seasonal Energy Efficiency Ratio, or SEER, can provide you with a better understanding of how energy efficient your unit is.

-The higher the SEER rating, the more efficient your air conditioner.
+The higher the SEER rating, the more efficient your air conditioner is.
 A highly efficient system will not require a lot of power to function properly.